Anonymousbot7/ESM/README.md

-# Multi-Task Covariance-Dependent Gaussian Graphical Model
+# Inference for Deep Neural Network Estimators in Generalized Nonparametric Models

-This repository contains the implementation of our methods in **MATLAB**.
+This repository contains the implementation of our methods in **Python**.

 ## Structure